 History Of The Second Wave Of Coffee

 The next big innovation in the world of coffee came from Alfred Peet, an American who came from a coffee-roasting family in Holland.
 Having moved to California, Peet opened Peet’s Coffee in the 1960s.

 From 1971 onwards, Peet shared his specialty roasting techniques among friends.
 Impressed, they joined his business temporarily and then branched off to form their own stores, with Peet’s permission.
 The first of these offshoots started in Seattle – the store called itself Starbucks.

-Met with success, Starbucks hired salesman Howard Schultz, who was inspired by Italian espresso café culture.
-He wanted a Starbucks on every street corner.
 During the 80s, Starbucks bought their old mentor, Peet’s Coffee, and started to build their franchise.
 After leaving to pursue his own venture, Schultz returned and bought Starbucks, which only emboldened their vision of bringing Starbucks coffee to everybody.